 Minimum Initial Deposit

 Once you have downloaded an account and received your login details, you will need to fund your account before you can start day trading.
-Individual accounts, Trading Group Masters, and Broker Masters will all require a $10,000 USD deposit.
+Individual accounts, Trading Group Masters, and Broker Masters will all require a $10,000 deposit.

 However, there are certain exceptions to this rule: